 We model how a rent-protection motive drives the choice between rights issues and cash offers in seasoned equity offerings.
-The framework described in this paper supports not just one but three important equilibriums that help explain why i) firms with large control benefits choose rights issues and firms with small control benefits choose cash offers, as in Hong Kong and the United Kingdom; ii) why almost all firms in the U.S. market choose cash offers; and iii) why almost all firms in many other markets, as is the case in most European counties, choose rights issues.
-In the literature, the two extreme cases of ii) and iii) have almost never been analyzed together in the same framework.
-This paper, however, shows that the choice of the two flotation methods in the United States (cash offer dominating) and in most European countries (rights dominating), although sharply contrasted, can be explained by the rent-protection argument; namely, unlike U.S. managers, controlling shareholders of most European firms would suffer a significant loss of control benefits after control-diluting cash offers and hence have to resort to rights issues to safeguard their large control benefits.
+The framework described in this paper supports not just one but three important equilibriums, which help explain why (a) firms with large control benefits choose rights issues and firms with small control benefits choose cash offers, like in Hong Kong and the UK; (b) why almost all firms in the US market choose cash offers; and (c) why almost all firms in many other markets, as is the case in most European counties, choose rights issues.
+In the literature, the two extreme cases of (b) and (c) have almost never been analyzed together in the same framework.
+This paper, however, shows that the choice of the two flotation methods in the US (cash offer dominating) and in most European countries (rights dominating), although sharply contrasted, can be explained by the rent-protection argument, namely, unlike US managers, controlling shareholders of most European firms would suffer a significant loss of control benefits after control-diluting cash offers and hence have to resort to rights issues to safeguard their large control benefits.

-Although specific security designs/mechanisms and liquidity problems as described in the literature can sometimes better explain the choices of SEOs in much detail in individual countries, our rent-protection argument has no conflicts with these detailed explanations.
-In effect, our model is best understood beyond the U.S. context in a more general sense.
-First, concentrated ownership structures and jealously guarded large private benefits of control are prevalent in many important non-U.S. markets.
+While specific security designs/mechanisms and liquidity problems as described in the literature can sometimes better explain the choices of SEOs in much detail in individual countries, our rent-protection argument has no conflicts with these detailed explanations.
+In effect, our model is best understood beyond the US context in a more general sense.
+First, concentrated ownership structures and jealously guarded large private benefits of control are prevalent in many important non-US markets.
 Second, the choice of flotation method between two polar cases, rights issues and cash offers, varies puzzlingly across countries.
 On the surface, these variations are related to regulatory details.
-The theoretical analysis of this paper, which is able to preserve internal consistency, shows that regulatory constraints may well be an equilibrium result in disguise.
+The theoretical analysis of this paper which is able to preserve internal consistency shows that regulatory constraints may well be an equilibrium result in disguise.
 Third, our model is able to produce predictions that are consistent with the announcement effects of rights issues versus cash offers in many countries as documented in the literature.
-Fourth, consistent with our model, the interaction of control protection and corporate financial restructuring seems to have played a role in the increase in the use of rights issues worldwide, possibly also as a last resort in the dire financial conditions of the recent global financial crisis.
+Fourth, consistent with our model, the interaction of control protection and corporate financial restructuring seems to have played a role in the increase use of rights issues worldwide, possibly also as a last resort in dire financial condition, during the recent global financial crisis.